sjml/drax/src/assets/pages/markdown.md

 ### Monospacing

-Most of the time when you're writing prose, you want to use what's called a _proportional_ font, which means that the letters have different widths; this is usually more pleasing to the eye when reading large passages.
-Sometimes, though, you may want to make certain words or passages have the "typewriter" look, where a lowercase letter _I_ has the same width as a lowercase letter _M_.
+Most of the time when you're writing prose, you want to use what's called a _proportional_ font, which means that the letters have different widths; this is more pleasing to the eye when reading large passages.
+Sometimes, though, you may want to make certain words or passages have the "typewriter" look, where a lowercase letter "i" has the same width as a lowercase letter "m."
 Fonts that look this way are called "monospace," and you can get them into your Markdown document by using backticks.

 So in this sentence, the word `code` was actually written as <code>&#96;code&#96;</code>.
 (Throughout this guide, I've been using the monospaced formatting to show the "raw" Markdown code; note the difference between the first and second monospace stretches in that sentence!)